 Educate women and empower midwives to increase skilled birth attendance and health facility delivery.

 Skilled birth attendance and delivery in a health facility reduce the risks of harm to both mother and baby.
 The World Health Organization (WHO) concludes that skilled attendance during childbirth is “the single most important factor in preventing maternal deaths”.
-We target the three delays described as contributing to adverse outcomes in pregnancy and childbirth: the woman, and her family’s, decision to seek care; economic and physical accessibility of care; and the quality of the care available once accessed.
+We target the three delays described as contributing to adverse outcomes in pregnancy and childbirth: the woman, and her family’s, decision to seek care; economic and physical accessibility of care; and the quality of the care available once accessed (Thaddeus, S. et al. (1994)).
 We aim to enhance access to quality healthcare, skilled medical staff, medical resources and comprehensive referral services, thereby increasing skilled birth attendance and health facility delivery, so decreasing serious pregnancy complications.
 This closely aligns with the United Nations’ Sustainable Development Goals, as well as priorities from the WHO, Ugandan government and the Hoima District Development Plan.

 - Place women and their families at the centre of our focus;